GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77list.rst

   gmt mgd77list $(cat cruises.lis) -E -Ia -F"dist,faa,grav12_2:+faa" > bad_grav.txt

-To output lon, lat, mag, and faa from all the cruises listed in the file cruises.lis, but recalculate the two residuals based on the latest reference fields, try:
+To output *lon, lat, mag*, and *faa* from all the cruises listed in the file cruises.lis, but recalculate the two residuals based on the latest reference fields, try: